 “This consortium, which we provide leadership for, works together to promote positive aging, address older citizens’ needs, and increase the visibility of resources for older adults,” Scruggs said.

 And Beard Center staff learn all the time how valuable those resources are.
 Health promotion major Melissa Alsop ’23, who helps Scruggs with research, says working at the Center has opened her eyes.

 “It has helped me realize what issues are out there in the health care field when it concerns older adults because I plan on going into medicine,” Alsop said.
 “Personally I am now more aware of the concerns seniors face.”

 “Gerontology is a newer and underrepresented field because people think that getting old and dying is just a part of life, but there are so many changes, milestones, celebrations, and reflections that occur along the pathway,” she said.

 While in-person events are on hold for now, the Beard Center team is busy planning a regional Aging in Place Expo for the spring of 2022.
-They’ve also partnered with communication studies professor Dr. Jimmy Roux on his nonprofit, Cycling Without Age.
+They’ve also partnered with communication studies and nonprofit leadership professor Dr. Jimmy Roux on his nonprofit, Cycling Without Age.